splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/2-put-together/3-0-setup-macos.md

 ## 4. Install Language Specific Tools

-Some coding languages require specific tools/frameworks to be installed as well.
+Some coding languages require specific tools/frameworks to be installed to be able to build and run your code files.
 As you will be coding in C# and C++ in this book, let's look at the tools needed for these languages:

 ### C# Tools

 For coding in C#, you will need to install the `.NET` framework, also commonly called *dotnet*.
+You will use this to create, build, and run your C# project code.

 :::tip
 We recommend using **.NET 8.0**, which you can download from the Microsoft dotnet website [here](https://dotnet.microsoft.com/en-us/download).